 Submission Deadline: 30 April 2019

-IEEE Access invites manuscript submissions in the area of Emerging Trends, Issues and Challenges in Underwater Acoustic Sensor Networks.
+IEEE Access invites manuscript submissions in the area of Advances in Power Line Communication and its Applications.

 The topics of interest include, but are not limited to:

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.